JordanCWard/SQL/README.md

 168. Product Sales Analysis III

-Write a solution to select the product id, year, quantity, and price for the first year of every product sold.
-Return the resulting table in any order.

 ``` sql
 -- Rank each product's sales by year (earliest year = rank 1)
 WITH ordered_by_years AS (